JJ-Zhang-DS/CNN_circle_identification/report_JJ.md

 The following files are included in this submission:

-- `circle_detection.ipynb`: Jupyter notebook containing the complete model implementation, training code, and evaluation
+- `circle_finder_cnn_JJ.ipynb`: Jupyter notebook containing the complete model implementation, training code, and evaluation
-- `circle_finder_model_JJ_Zhang.pkl.pkl`: Saved weights of the best performing model
+- `circle_finder_model_JJ_Zhang.pkl`: Saved weights of the best performing model
-- `summary_JJ.pdf`: Brief summary of model architecture and key results
+- `report_JJ.pdf`: Brief summary of model architecture and key results

 ---